Jonathan Mousley Research Publications Visualizations Teaching Outreach News Media CV (updated: 5/8/24)

 Teaching

-Course Title Term Role Institution
+Course Term Role Institution

-Math 111L Laboratory Calculus I F23 Teaching Assistant Duke University
+Math 111L: Laboratory Calculus I F23 Teaching Assistant Duke University

-Math 111L Laboratory Calculus I F22 Teaching Assistant Duke University
+Math 111L: Laboratory Calculus I F22 Teaching Assistant Duke University

-Math 2250 Linear Algebra and Differential Equations Spr22, F21, Spr 21, F20, Spr 20, F19 Recitation Instructor Utah State University
+Math 2250: Linear Algebra and Differential Equations Spr22, F21, Spr 21, F20, Spr 20, F19 Recitation Instructor Utah State University

-Math 2210 Multivariable Calculus F21 Recitation Instructor Utah State University
+Math 2210: Multivariable Calculus F21 Recitation Instructor Utah State University

 Outreach